cosmos/sdk-tutorials/interchain-exchange/tutorial/05-order-initialization.md

 ## Add the bank keeper to the module

-Add the keeper to the `ibcdex` module.
+Add the bank keeper reference to the `ibcdex` module.
 First, in the `types` directory.

 ```go
 // x/ibcdex/types/expected_keeper.go